Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "But better die than live mechanically a life that is a repetition of repetitions."
+> "The sculptor produces the beautiful statue by chipping away such parts of the marble block as are not needed - it is a process of elimination."
-> — **D. H. Lawrence**
+> — **Elbert Hubbard**

 ---